Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 1. Benzodiazepines and related hypnotics

 Benzodiazepines are prescribed notably for anxiety, insomnia, certain forms of epilepsy, or muscle spasms.
-They are also frequently mentioned in misuse due to their sedative, anxiolytic, and amnesic effects.
+They are also frequently mentioned in cases of misuse due to their sedative, anxiolytic, and amnesic effects.

 • Alprazolam: Xanax®